lushjohn/MahjongCopilot-win7/README.md

 ＊how to use：add command below after clone MahjongCopilot

-git clone https://github.com/lushjohn/MahjongCopilot-win7 MahjongCopilot set NODE_SKIP_PLATFORM_CHECK=1
+git clone https://github.com/lushjohn/MahjongCopilot-win7 MahjongCopilot

+set NODE_SKIP_PLATFORM_CHECK=1

 also refer to：

-VxKex series/win7 EXT（they're not a single project） node（only support win7 in version>=19.X butnot in 18.X）
+VxKex series/win7 EXT（they're not a single project）

+node（only support win7 in version<=19.X but not in 18.X）

 maybe someone can tell me how to patch newest verison to support win7？